misuhsieh001/Robotics_Final/PROJECT_DOCUMENTATION.md

 ### 1.1 Objective
 Develop an autonomous vlogging system using a TM5-900 robot arm that can:
 - Automatically track and center a human face in the camera frame
-- Maintain optimal framing distance based on face size
+- Maintain optimal framing distance based on face size (target: 120px, tolerance: ±20px)
 - Respond to hand gesture commands for manual distance control
 - Provide real-time visual feedback and recording capabilities
 - Operate safely in indoor environments with human interaction